 Have a press release prepared in advance that you can update the day after GivingTuesday with your fundraising results.
 Acknowledge the impact the day had on a current or future project and compare your results to a past campaign (if applicable).
 Make sure to mention your supporters and anyone else you feel should be acknowledged for making the success of the day possible.
 Use key pieces of information from the press release to announce results on your preferred social media channels and via email.

-Your donors will be excited to see the results of your campaign and it will make them feel good knowing that they helped contribute to your success.
-Tie in your results with the tangible impact it will make for your work.
-Share out that you raised over $5,000, but also be sure to mention how many dog beds, hours of child care, or the number of meals this $5,000 will provide.
+Your donors will be excited to see the results of your campaign, and it will make them feel good knowing that they helped contribute to your success.
+Tie in your results with the tangible impact it will make on your work.
+Share that you raised over $5,000, for example, but also be sure to mention how many dog beds, hours of childcare, or the number of meals these funds will provide.
 Giving deeper meaning to your GivingTuesday stats will not only increase awareness but give your donors a sense of pride in helping you make these things happen.

 5. Kick-Off Your Year-End Fundraising:

 You’ll want to introduce your year-end fundraising efforts when thanking your supporters for their contributions following a donation or other act of giving.
-Let them know in your message that the success of your GivingTuesday campaign has contributed significantly to your annual fundraising goals to help out with [_your mission_].
+Let them know in your message that the success of your GivingTuesday campaign has contributed significantly to your annual fundraising goals to help with your mission.

 Provide your supporters with a campaign link that contains information about your year-end goals or a specific need you’re looking to fill with these end-of-the-year donations.
-Just as with your GivingTuesday campaign, make sure this one is also customized and branded to your cause and includes a compelling story that inspires action.
+Similar to your GivingTuesday campaign, make sure this one is also customized and branded according to your cause and includes a compelling story that inspires action.

-With GiveGab’s Fundraising Suite, we give you all the tools you need to fundraise year-round.
+With GiveGab’s fundraising solutions, we give you all the tools you need to activate giving year-round.
 Learn more about how we can support your next campaign!